nebula-navigator/nebula-navigator.github.io/_pages/about.md

 characterize Earth-like planets, and I look forward to contributing to this frontier research.

 <h2 style="text-align: center; font-size: 1.5em; font-weight: bold; margin-bottom: 5px;">
-    I am conducting my master's research on Exoplanet Atmospheric Retrievals using Taurex3 (A. F. Al-Refaie et al 2021).
-Below is one example for a retrieval I performed for WASP 107-b.
+    I am conducting my master's research on Exoplanet Atmospheric Retrievals of WASP-107b using Taurex3 (A. F. Al-Refaie et al 2021).
+This is a work in progress.
+Here I present some preliminary models fits with posterior distributions for two of our latest runs.
+The first run was performed on NIRCam spectrum only while the second run is from the combined NIR+MIR spectra spanning 2.4 to 13.7 microns.
 </h2>
 <!-- Second Figure -->
 <div class="page-content" style="display: flex; flex-direction: column; align-items: center; margin-top: 40px;">